 Are you feeling lonely?

-I get a bit distant on social media, or lack the incentive to “show up” at times.
-Can you relate?
+I get a bit distant on social media, and at times I don’t “show up” as often as I “should” as a small business owner.
+Can you relate to not showing up?
 Are you feeling lonely?
 I fall behind because I have a busy schedule, but also because I’m a bit of an introvert and I tend to keep to myself.
-In general, I enjoy my own company, and quiet time, but this Auckland lockdown has been a bit different.
-Now that we’re doing the long haul, I feel lonely.
+In general, I enjoy my own company, and relish quiet time; but sometimes I feel lonely.

 Thinking back there are other times I have felt lonely – and one of those times was as a new Mum.
 Especially when I was housebound in winter and couldn’t take my premature son out.
 Or when my child started kindergarten and I found myself on the outer circle of the “Mum’s who already know each other” clique.
+Gosh, that happened at the start of my children’s school life too.
+Feeling left out at school pick up because you don’t know the Mums.
 I know it passes.
 But sometimes you have to help matters along.

-Lockdowns remove socialisation.
-And as a new Mum in Auckland, lockdown will have stopped that one trip out a week to coffee group.
+I can think back to how Covid lockdowns removed our socialisation.
+If you went through lockdown as a new Mum in Auckland, you’ll no doubt remember it.
+Because it will have stopped that one trip out a week to coffee group.
 But that one trip could have been what was keeping you sane.
-And if you have a child in the house who doesn’t sleep well, well, you’re simply too tired to go out and socialise and connect, even when you can.
-Even if times were “normal” and you could have a babysitter in, often you can’t because you know that baby won’t sleep without you feeding or nursing or holding them.
+But it’s not just lockdowns that stop us Mums socialising.
+If you have a child in the house who doesn’t sleep well, well, you’re simply too tired to go out and socialise and connect, even if you have the means to.
+Even if you could have family or a babysitter in, often you can’t because you know that your baby or child won’t sleep without you feeding or nursing or holding them.
+So, you just feel trapped.

 The most precious things are fragile